(For current menu pricing,

 Ancho Chile-Orange Duck

 This is a favorite of hunters and duck meat lovers … so tender and delish!
 Two pan seared duck breasts with an Ancho chile and Orange glaze.
-Served with Bulgur Pilaf and seasonal vegetables.
+Served with coconut rice quinoa pilaf and seasonal vegetables.

 William Bent’s Grilled Quail

 Quail roamed the praires in the 1840’s and was a favorite food of American Indians and fur trappers!
-Teriyaki marinated quail served with wild Montana huckleberry preserves, seasonal vegetables, and Fort potatoes.
+Two teriyaki marinated quail served with wild Montana huckleberry preserves, seasonal vegetables, and Fort potatoes.

 You can add a side to any entree: an Elk Chop, Buffalo Sirlion, Duck Breast, Lamb T-bone, Buffalo Rib, or Quail.

-- President Jefferson’s favorite Mac N’ Cheese “Pudding” – He served this recipe at the White House in the early 1800’s
+- President Jefferson’s Favorite Mild Green Chile Mac N’ Cheese “Pudding” – He served this recipe at the White House in the early 1800’s

 - Forest Mushrooms